luaiabuelsamen/luaiabuelsamen/README.md

 ## :sassy_man:  About me
 💻  I am a Senior in the faculty of mechanical engineering at McGill University.
-I am very passionate about mechatronics, robotics, and software development in the context of controls, automation, firmware. 🤖
+I am very passionate about mechatronics, robotics, and software development in the context of controls, automation, and firmware. 🤖

 ## ⚡ Currently working on:
  Software Validation for energy products @ Tesla

 ## Previously:
-🔥 Heat Transfer simulation development @ Maya
+🔥 Heat Transfer simulation development @ Maya \n
-⚡ Firmware Engineering intern @ Taiga
+⚡ Firmware Engineering intern @ Taiga \n

 ## 🛠️ My Skills